-- The project is in the community(s) impacted by the FMAG or downstream from the burn scar. - project will provide risk reduction benefits to the FMAG impacted or downstream communities. - The project type is wildfire mitigation, post-wildfire debris, or flood mitigation. - the project accomplishes multiple objectives including damage reduction, environmental enhancement, economic recovery, etc. - The project includes multi-jurisdictional cooperation. - The project anticipates future conditions (population/demographic/climate changes, etc.). - The measures fit within an overall plan for development and/or hazard mitigation in the community or disaster area as described in the local Hazard Mitigation Plan. - The sub-application describes outreach activities, identifies the level of public support, outlines the types of community planning processes leveraged, and/or incorporates state, tribal, private, and local community partnerships, communication, and collaboration that will enhance its outcome (increased non-federal cost share, multi- jurisdictional projects, etc.). - The project benefits a disadvantaged community (all geographic areas within Tribal jurisdictions, low income, high and/or persistent poverty, high unemployment and underemployment, racial and ethnic segregation, linguistic isolation, high housing cost burden and substandard housing, distressed neighborhoods, limited water and sanitation access and affordability).
+- project describes measures that, if not taken, will have a severe detrimental impact on the subapplicant, such as potential loss of life, loss of essential services, or economic hardship in the community. - the project accomplishes multiple objectives including damage reduction, environmental enhancement, economic recovery, etc. - The project includes multi-jurisdictional cooperation. - A real-world event has had severe detrimental impact on the applicant, such as potential loss of life, loss of essential services, or economic hardship in the community. - The project anticipates future conditions (population/demographic/climate changes, etc.). - The measures fit within an overall plan for development and/or hazard mitigation in the community or disaster area as described in the local Hazard Mitigation Plan. - The sub-application describes outreach activities, identifies the level of public support, outlines the types of community planning processes leveraged, and/or incorporates state, tribal, private, and local community partnerships, communication, and collaboration that will enhance its outcome (increased non-federal cost share, multi- jurisdictional projects, etc.). - The project is included in the applicant's General Plan, Comprehensive Plan, or Infrastructure Capital Improvement Plan, and/or the project is identified as a high priority in an adopted plan of the sub-applicant. - The project benefits a disadvantaged community (all geographic areas within Tribal jurisdictions, low income, high and/or persistent poverty, high unemployment and underemployment, racial and ethnic segregation, linguistic isolation, high housing cost burden and substandard housing, distressed neighborhoods, limited water and sanitation access and affordability).